embedded-office/canopen-stack/website/README.md

 ### Automatic deployment

 The GitHub Action `website.yml` is defined to deploy (or overwrite) a website version.
-This action is triggered when a new version tag is created (naming pattern `v*.*.*`) or a file is changed within the directory `/website/...`.
+This action is triggered when a new version tag is created (naming pattern `v*.*.*`).
+A website update is triggered, when a file is changed within the directory `/website/...`.